This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 ---|---|

-24/7 on-demand access to licensed veterinarians | No desktop chat available (but they say it’s coming soon) |
+24/7 on-demand access to licensed veterinarians | No desktop chat is available (but they say it’s coming soon) |

-Video call and chat available | A bit pricier than some competitors |
+Video calls and chats are available | A bit pricier than some competitors |

-A top preferred telemedicine provider for veterinary practices | Mobile only (not on desktop) |
+A top preferred telemedicine provider for veterinary practices | Mobile-only (not on desktop) |

 $3,000 emergency fund available for members | |